 The Board has fixed the close of business on March 25, 2002, as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting.
 As of the record date, there were 175,104,459 shares of our common stock and 10,000 shares of our Series A cumulative convertible redeemable preferred stock (the "Series A Preferred Stock") outstanding.
 Holders of common stock and Series A Preferred Stock vote together as a single class.
 Each share of common stock is entitled to one vote.
 Each share of Series A Preferred Stock is entitled to a number of votes equal to the number of shares of common stock into which such share of Series A Preferred Stock would be convertible on the record date at an assumed conversion price, for voting purposes, of \$3.19.
-Under this formula, each share of Series A Preferred Stock is entitled to 3274.54 votes for a total number of votes of 32,745,400.
-In summary, a total of 207,849,859, including common stock and Series A Preferred Stock, votes are entitled to be cast at the Annual Meeting.
+Under this formula, each share of Series A Preferred Stock is entitled to 3,274.54 votes for a total number of votes of 32,745,400 for the Series A Preferred Stock.
+In summary, a total of 207,849,859 votes representing common stock and Series A Preferred Stock are entitled to be cast at the Annual Meeting.